mhgbrown/nuxt-ghpages-blog-content/posts/1562342317717-Vue, Server Side Rendering, and Handling Dependencies that Require a Browser Environment.md

 date: 1562342317717
 ---

-Are you dealing with a dependency that requires a browser environment _on import_?

 In a recent project for a certain startup, I was tasked with creating graphs in an existing server-side rendered (SSR) [Nuxt.js](https://nuxtjs.org/)-based app.
 I elected to use [Apexcharts](https://apexcharts.com/) because, well, it's pretty cool, supports a lot of use cases, and has a convenient [Vue component](https://github.com/apexcharts/vue-apexcharts).

 The problem with Apexcharts in an SSR context is that it requires a browser environment _on import_.
 This prevents the app from building, which is clearly a no go.
 I experimented with [jsdom](https://github.com/jsdom/jsdom) to get around this, but encountered some issues with a missing SVG API.
 I didn't explore this route any further – having the graph rendered on the server isn't that important.
 It just needs to work in the frontend client!